jonroby/mod-react/README.md

 `$ mod <action> <Component|reducer>`

 One other feature is that the plugin won't write over previous actions, keys, case statements, etc. Nor does it duplicate them.
-However, it currently won't display this to you (coming soon).

 ### State